โ

 But those who hope in the Lord will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.

-📜 Background & Meaning
+๐Ÿ“œ Background & Meaning

-The prophet Isaiah delivered this message to the people of Israel during a period of devastating national exile and despair, promising divine renewal for those who continued to trust in God.
-The eagle metaphor is deeply significant — eagles ride on thermal currents of wind rather than flapping their wings, suggesting that God's strength lifts believers above their circumstances effortlessly when they trust Him.
+Isaiah delivered this message to the people of Israel during devastating national exile and despair, promising divine renewal for those who continued to trust in God.
+The eagle metaphor is deeply significant โ€” eagles ride thermal currents rather than flapping, suggesting God's strength lifts believers above their circumstances effortlessly when they trust Him.

-Paul's Letter Addressing Division in the Church
+Paul's Letter Addressing Church Division

 1 Corinthians 13:13